wowgr8/capstone/README.md

  * 02:20pm: Research querying nested data from firestore.
  * 03:30pm: Plan and apply hooks/state to project heirarchy.
  * 05:00pm: Break.
+ * 06:15pm: Research MaterialUI for card and containers.